 Big data and improved policy analysis: Mr Timo Koskimäki, Deputy Director General, Statistics Production, Statistics Finland

-Big data and knowledge creation for diplomacy: Dr Katharina E. Höne, Research associate in Diplomacy and Global Governance, DiploFoundation
+Big data and knowledge creation for diplomacy: Mr Rafael Prince, Second Secretary, Head of Political and Cooperation Affairs, Embassy of Brazil in Helsinki; Dr Katharina E. Höne, Research Associate in Diplomacy and Global Governance, DiploFoundation

 |12:00-12:15||Wrap up and conclusion: Towards better research and capacity building: Ms Barbara Rosen Jacobson and Dr Katharina E. Höne, DiploFoundation|